-In November 2014, Judge Garry Furnari of the Essex County Superior Court dismissed Rubin's complaint, finding that the state had jurisdiction over him and could regulate Tidbit's Internet activity.
+Judge Garry Furnari of the Essex County Superior Court dismissed Rubin's complaint in November 2014, finding that the state had jurisdiction over him and could regulate Tidbit's Internet activity.
 Importantly, the court noted it had "serious concerns" that the state "may be acting to discourage creative and ‘cutting edge’ new technology" and that it appeared "the Tidbit program and other similar creative endeavors serve a useful and legitimate purpose" and had no "inherently improper or malicious intent or design."